 A staff employee's salary may be changed by any of the actions specified below.

 In July of each year, the University Board of Regents may allocate funds for salary increases.
 Each year that funds are available, increase guidelines including a salary budget percentage and lower and upper limits for increases will be provided to departments by HR.
 Increases may be distributed across the board to recognize all employees' contributions to the University's success or they may be distributed within a range of percentages that take into consideration individual merit based on a performance review, market, placement in range, or correction of internal inequities.

 If the cost of mandatory or non-mandatory benefits increase, the funds necessary to meet these increases are allocated before other increases in compensation are considered.
 These increases may be due to increases in the University's share of taxes and benefits, such as social security tax, retirement, or health insurance.

 Based on the results of periodic reviews performed by HR the Staff Salary Schedules will be adjusted to reflect changes in the market place.
 Changes in the Staff Salary Schedules will typically not result in salary increases other than to bring all regular employee salaries up to the new minimum of the respective pay grades.

 4.3.1.
 Applied/Selected For a Position in a Higher, Lower, or the Same Grade

-If, in accordance with "Performance Management" Policy 3215, UBP, an employee voluntarily agrees to a demotion, the employee's salary may be decreased.
-A demoted employee's new salary is determined by his or her dean or director in consultation with HR.
+If, in accordance with UAP 3215 ("Performance Management"), an employee voluntarily agrees to a demotion, the employee's salary may be decreased.
+The new salary for demoted employees new salary is determined by their dean or director in consultation with HR.